-Students who violate this Policy will be subject to revocation of the School's system access up to and including permanent loss of privileges, and discipline up to and including expulsion.
+Students who violate this Policy will be subject to revocation of Valley Preparatory Academy system access up to and including permanent loss of privileges, and discipline up to and including expulsion.

 Violations of law will be reported to law enforcement officials.